My Gym's AI Trainer Gave Me an Injury in 3 Sessions

 AI sees data points.
 It doesn't see you wince.
 It doesn't hear you say "that doesn't feel right."
 It doesn't know that you slept poorly last night or that your shoulder has been bothering you for weeks.

-What the AI Companies Won't Tell You
+What the AI Fitness Companies Won't Tell You

 How to Use AI Fitness Apps Safely